PrismLauncher/prismlauncher.org/src/wiki/installing/windows.md

 Please click [here](../../getting-started/installing-polymc) for more.

-### A Note on Legacy Windows Support (Windows 7, 8, 8.1)
+### A Note on Legacy Windows Support (Windows 7)

-While it may be **possible** to install PolyMC on these legacy operating systems, it is **not recommended, nor is it officially supported**.
-We may or may not choose to provide support for any issues you encounter.
+While PolyMC currently works on Windows 7, support could break at any time because of dependencies used in building it ([see this](https://www.msys2.org/docs/windows_support/))

+Anyways you should probably stop using Windows 7, especially when [ESU support will end](https://docs.microsoft.com/en-us/lifecycle/products/windows-7)